uvanlp/valda/docs/index.md

   - IF only works with the classifiers built with PyTorch, because it requires gradient computation.

-It also support all the classifiers from Sklearn for valuation, and also user-defined classifier using PyTorch.
+It supports all the classifiers from Sklearn for valuation, and also user-defined classifier using PyTorch.

 Please checkout a simple tutorial on [Google Colab](https://colab.research.google.com/drive/1agsMNqZan-3RnJLQtBGATRHHWYMe7C9H?usp=sharing), for how to use this package.